On the Town: Santa Maria La Ribera

 Mangia!: Ristorante Pronto & Ricco Salvador Díaz Mirón 147-C, 2 blocks West of the Alameda Tel.: 4334-3777 Open 12-8PM daily, closed Monday This cute Italian venue is decorated with hip artwork and serves up Italian classics at very reasonable prices.
 They close early, however.

 ¡Salud!: Salón París Torres Bodet 152, corner Salvador Diaz Mirón, Alameda This traditional and friendly cantina is supposedly the place where ranchera giant José Alfredo Jiménez got his start singing in public – although some say he was only a waiter here.
 It is a favorite with locals and still, at times, offers live music.
 Generous botanas are handed out free during comida hours, so a 33 pesos beer also buys you lunch.
 On weekends they put out a huge, and reasonably priced buffet.

 Reading and writing: Don Lázaro El Viajero Circuito Interior 241, near Salvador Díaz Míron, 6 blocks west of the Alameda of Sta.
 Maria la Ribera; view map Tel.
 5547 0988 Open 365 day a year for breakfast and lunch.
-A neigborhood institution that teaches you English or Spanish while you eat.
-See my recent article:
+A neighborhood institution that teaches you English or Spanish while you eat.

 ¡Ojo!: Pulquería La Xochitl Eligio Ancona, between Jaime Torres Bodet & Naranjo; view map

 This is a traditional and low down pulquería.
 It is friendly but I don’t suggest that women go here if they want to uphold their reputations.

 A note to my readers: See my recent article in the New York Times on Santa Maria